Services for Students

 governing travel and study within our network of international campuses.
 The friendly

-staff in International Recruitment and International Services assist Webster students from all over the world with these issues, providing help
+staff members in International Recruitment and International Services assist Webster students from all over the world with these issues, providing help

 with visas, work, health services, lodging and much more.

-The Multicultural Center and the International Student Affairs Department provides programs and services to students and faculty to help foster a community
+The Multicultural Center and the International Student Affairs Department provides programs and services to students and faculty members to help foster a community

 environment that recognizes social differences, respects cultural uniqueness, and